Vinjul1704/er-tas-v2/README.md

-# er-tas-v2
+# Elden Ring TAS Scripts (v2)

-Scripts for my second Elden Ring TAS
+This reposity has the SoulsTAS scripts for my second Elden Ring TAS (02:26.829).

+They are to be used with SoulsTAS: https://github.com/Vinjul1704/SoulsTAS